KPaezAstudillo/KPaezAstudillo/README.md

 - 👋 Welcome!
-I’m @KPaezAstudillo: a computer science engineer working as a full-stack developer in Usercode.
+I’m @KPaezAstudillo: a computer science engineer working as a full-stack developer.

 - I am a Spanish native speaker with an advanced level of English proficiency.